delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 You might decide to create a Google Sheets document so everyone on your course knows all the deadline dates for course work.

-As with all interview questions it's important to provide examples here.
+As with all interview questions it's important to provide examples here and I can't tell you what examples to include as I don't know you.

 Here's a good answer from [here](https://everydayinterviewtips.com/behavioral-interview-question-give-an-example-of-a-time-you-were-creative/):